 Figure 1-6.
 Example Cloud-Optimized apps scenario, with Windows Containers and managed services

 Going even further, you could extend your existing Cloud-Optimized application by adding a few microservices for specific scenarios.
-This would move you partially to the level of Cloud-Native model, which is not the main focus of the present guidance.
+This approach would move you partially to the level of Cloud-Native model, which is not the main focus of the present guidance.

 What this guide does not cover

 This guide covers a specific subset of the example scenarios, as shown in Figure 1-7.
-This guide focuses only on lift and shift scenarios, and ultimately, on the Cloud-Optimized model.
+This guide focuses only on the lift and shift scenarios, and ultimately, on the Cloud-Optimized model.
 In the Cloud-Optimized model, a .NET Framework application is modernized by using Windows Containers, plus additional components like monitoring and CI/CD pipelines.
 Each component is fundamental to deploying applications to the cloud, faster, and with agility.

 Figure 1-7.
 Cloud-Native is not covered in this guide